mongodb/specifications/source/causal-consistency/causal-consistency.rst

-2017-09-13 Renamed "causally consistent reads" to "causal consistency" 2017-09-13 If no value is supplied for ``causallyConsistent`` assume true 2017-09-28 Remove remaining references to collections being associated with sessions
+2017-09-13 Renamed "causally consistent reads" to "causal consistency" 2017-09-13 If no value is supplied for ``causallyConsistent`` assume true 2017-09-28 Remove remaining references to collections being associated with sessions 2017-09-28 Update tests to reflect that replica sets use $clusterTime also now